Thibstars/compound-interest-calculator/README.md

 # Compound Interest Calculator (CIC)
-Java library able to calculate compounding interest.
+Java library able to calculate compound interest.

 Determines how much investment money can grow using the power of compound interest.